 Prime grade beef is made from young well-fed cattle.
 It has a high degree of marbling and is both tender and flavorful when cooked.
 Prime grade makes up a very small (about 2%) of all beef and is generally sold to fine restaurants or in specialty markets.

 Choice grade is still a very good quality beef but as a little less marbling and will turn out less tender if overcooked.
 If using a loin or rib cut this will be a great piece of beef.
 Choice is generally available in many stores but you might have to ask for it or get it from the counter.

 Select grade beef has a lot less marbling and may be tough and dry if not prepared right.
 With a select cut, you should really consider a marinade to tenderize and make the meat more flavorful.
 Select is commonly available in most cuts.

 Standard and Commercial grades are often sold as "ungraded" or by a store brand.
 If you don't see a grade name on the meat it could very well be down here.
 These grades definitely need to be marinated with a good tenderizing agent to make it good enough to eat.

-As I said, the grading system was developed and implemented with the support and cooperation the beef industry.
-This is why you don't see names that have a negative implication.
-Prime is understandable but choice and select are largely meaningless to most people.
-You will also find that many stores do their own marketing by labeling cuts of beef as "prime buy" or "select choice".
-Remember the golden rule, if you have the slightest doubt, ask.
+You may find that stores do their own marketing by labeling cuts of beef as "prime buy" or "select choice".
+Remember the golden rule: if you have the slightest doubt, ask.
 A good and trustworthy butcher is the best friend you'll ever make.